Mudejar Architecture in Simple Terms: Key Features & Examples

 Gifted Islamic craftsmen continued their traditions working with decorative Islamic art motifs and patterns, but they started to apply them to traditional Christian architecture.

-This exchange created a a distinct new style: a unique blend of architectural styles, with features of both Islamic architecture and Christian architecture together, that became known as Mudéjar style.
+This exchange created a a distinct new style: a unique blend of architectural styles, with features of both Islamic architecture and Christian architecture together, that became known as Mudéjar style during the Middle Ages.

-The Mudéjar style has been influential in many areas around the world, particularly in Latin America, where it was adopted by settlers from Spain during colonial times.
+The Mudéjar style since then has been influential in many areas around the world, particularly in Latin America, where it was adopted by settlers from Spain during colonial times.

 It has also been adapted into modern Islamic architecture in countries such as Morocco, Tunisia, and Turkey, making it a truly global influence.